vigilance91/solidarity/README.md

 Each [VS project][2] is designed to be stand alone, built with no (or preferably minimal) external dependencies.

-Each project is unique so make sure to review the README.md and LICENSE.md of each project before use or installation, to ensure your system and the project features meet the desired requirements.
+Each project is unique, so make sure to review the README.md and LICENSE.md of each project before use or installation, to ensure your system and the project features meet the desired requirements.

 This project's only dependancy is [OpenZeppelin][4] and is imported externally